JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Sankhayana_6.md

 15\.
 And separate according to their pleasure.

 16\.
 (The final benedictory formula runs thus), ‘Through the power of wisdom, of <i>S</i>ruti and Sm<i>ri</i>ti, as handed down by tradition, through (that power) which has its measure in (the Vedic texts) that have been gone through(?), and which is possessed of <span id="p150">[<sup><small>p.
 150</small></sup>]</span> undisputed firmness, may peace be with us in welfare.
-Adoration be to gods, _Ri_shis, Manes, and men!
+Adoration be to gods, <i>Ri</i>shis, Manes, and men!
 May they whom we have adored, make happy life, beauty, health, peace, incolumity, imperishableness, vigour, splendour, glory, power, holy lustre, renown, age, offspring, cattle, adoration, increase.
-From wrongly spoken, wrongly used (prayer), from everything that is deficient or excessive, for the good of gods and _Ri_shis, may the Brahman and Truth protect me; may the Brahman and Truth protect me!’
+From wrongly spoken, wrongly used (prayer), from everything that is deficient or excessive, for the good of gods and <i>Ri</i>shis, may the Brahman and Truth protect me; may the Brahman and Truth protect me!’

 End of the Sixth Adhyâya.